ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

 ```
 Make the note of path and directory from the above command.

 Copy ion cube loader to Directory.
-Replace your *yourpath* below with actual path that was shown in the last step
+Replace your *yourpath* below with actual path that was shown with the first command below.

 ```sh
 php -i | grep extension_dir